 Where appropriate, vestibular rehabilitation could help you reduce your dizziness and other symptoms.
 Your doctor will oversee your treatment with simple exercises designed to help with balance, dizziness brought on by motion, and visual complications.
 You may be referred to a neurologic physical therapist who specializes in neurological disorders.

-Precision-Tinted Axon Optics Lenses
+Axon Optics With Avulux Lenses

-For light sensitivity dizziness, one easy and non-invasive treatment is to filter out the most troublesome types of light.
+For light sensitivity dizziness, one easy and non-invasive solution is to filter out the most troublesome types of light.
 If certain types of light (such as fluorescent, LED or digital screens) tend to aggravate your condition, blocking just those bothersome wavelengths could prove extremely helpful.

 Don’t Hide in the Dark